 What does a HVAC Maintenance Technician do?

 An HVAC Maintenance Technician ensures that heating, ventilation, and air conditioning systems run smoothly.
-This role involves inspecting, repairing, and maintaining these systems.
-Technicians check for problems and perform routine maintenance to prevent issues.
-They work in various settings, including homes, offices, and factories.
-This job requires attention to detail and technical skills.
+This role involves regular inspections, repairs, and maintenance of these systems.
+Technicians must diagnose problems and fix them promptly to keep buildings comfortable and safe.

 How to become a HVAC Maintenance Technician?